 SayHey Messenger® is an example of an enterprise messaging app that offers comprehensive auditing capabilities — a feature that is difficult to find, even amongst the industry’s most widely-used instant messaging platforms.
 This is ideal for highly-regulated organizations such as companies in the finance, healthcare and insurance industries.

-SayHey Messenger® also offers two types of deployment.
-There is a SaaS Business deployment with a mobile app platform for Apple iOS and Android, along with a web app portal.
-Enterprise deployments represent the other option, with all messaging data stored in the client’s private cloud environment.
-With enterprise software integrations, the SayHey Messenger® app is embedded within the client’s existing software systems.
-This allows users to access their instant messages without leaving the screen, leading to greater productivity and better efficiency.
+SayHey Messenger® offers two types of deployment.
+There is a SayHey Messenger® Business deployment with a mobile app platform and web app portal.
+SayHey Messenger® Enterprise deployments represent the other option, with all messaging data stored in the client’s private cloud environment and fully integrated within the client’s existing software platforms including mobile applications.
+This allows users to access their instant messages without leaving the screen, leading to greater productivity, higher user adoption rates and better efficiency.

 Consider using SayHey Messenger® as your business messaging platform.
 And the best part?
 It’s deployed in a matter of days.
 Contact us today to learn more about SayHey Messenger®